-As for other metrics-based goals and targets that our experts see as top-priority for improvement, there were several:
+As for other metrics-based goals and targets that our experts see as top-priority for improvement and track in their sales dashboards, there were several:

 David Silverman of Solution Loans agrees, advising us to “increase the overall profit of the company.
 There is no point increasing sales if the cost of getting those extra sales is more than the total value (unless there is a long term goal of more sales in the future – in which case a loss leader may be appropriate).”

-Jamie-Lee Kay of The Other Straw says “Cross-sell to current customers and up-sell to new customers by weekly tracking in a relevant CRM.
+Jamie-Lee Kay of The Other Straw says “Cross-sell to current customers and up-sell to new customers by weekly tracking with a CRM dashboard.
 As Kay explains, “Cross-selling and up-selling can generate more sales, increase revenue whilst maximizing profitability.”